BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/fluids.md

 ![Reynolds Equation](./figures/reynolds_equation.JPG){: .align-center}

 A smaller Reynolds number indicates that the flow is laminar, meaning it is steady, smooth, and mixes very little through intermolecular forces.
 A larger Reynolds number indicates that the flow is turbulent, meaning it is unsteady, disordered, and mixes rapidly.
 For external flow, the transition from laminar to turbulent flow occurs at a value of around 500,000.
+A typical small UAV will operate with a Reynolds number on the order of 10,000.
+For flow around an airfoil, both types of flow will be present.

 ## Airfoils in Fluids

 ### The Bernoulli Equation